juanmrm/kotlin-fundamentals/README.md

 ### Looping constructs
 - `While` and `do` works the same as Java
-- `for` loops are different using `Ranges`, a very powerfull feature of Kotlin using `step, until, downTo, withIndex...`
+- `for` loops are different using `Ranges`, a very powerful feature of Kotlin using `step, until, downTo, withIndex...`

 ### Support for exceptions
 - In Java you either catch the exception or rethrow it.
 Kotlin uses essentially Unchecked exceptions so you don't neet to catch them.